What are we doing about livestock transportation?

 We take every opportunity to put forward our views to governments and other key decision makers (both EU and UK) to encourage improvements.
-For example, our scientific staff have been members of committees such as the ‘Council of Europe Working Party and Drafting Group on protection of animals during international transport’.
+For example, we gave both oral and written evidence to the enquiry into live transport and live exports of animals which recently published its report.

 Live transport of male dairy calves

 Further information about how we're working to solve this welfare problem is available on our dairy cattle pages.